xXminimannenXx/javaRPG/README.md

 the game is in swenglish excuse me (Anton) for that :) (now fixed and in full english)

 hope you enjoy it and please give me feedback as it is one of my first bigger projects in java.

+//planed updates:
+xp system(finally making intellegence stat not useless) enemy scaling more enviroments and hazards better rewards aswell as a inventory